-Getting It is now available on Vimeo in the United Kingdom and Amazon Prime in the US
+Getting It is now available on Vimeo in the United Kingdom and Amazon Prime.

 Let’s face it, the only thing more complicated than love is the self-assembly instructions on a flat-pack piece of furniture.
-In fact, in both respects, we often give up, or bypass the difficult bits and hope the end result will work out just fine.
-For some of us, we breeze through many loves until we find the right person.
-While for others finding love is a constant struggle that can lead us to believe that we are better off alone.
-And alone is just fine, as long as we are honest about our own wants and desires in the process.
+In fact, in both respects, we often give up or bypass the tricky bits and hope the result will work out just fine.
+Some breeze through many loves until they find the right person, while others find love a constant struggle as they decide they are better off alone.

-For LGBTQ+ people, finding that special someone can be even more challenging.
-As you navigate a heterosexual world, looking for that one in a million person who fits you like a glove.
-While at the same time surrounded by a community where your age is a ticking clock of destruction, especially within gay male circles.
-These themes find a voice in writer-director Tom Heard’s new film Getting It.
-With a humorous, light and yet deeply touching story of love, companionship and belonging.
+For LGBTQ+ people, finding that special someone can be even more challenging as you navigate a heterosexual world, looking for that one in a million person who fits you like a glove.
+While at the same time, you find yourself surrounded by a community where your age is a ticking clock of destruction, especially within gay male circles.
+These themes find a voice in writer-director Tom Heard’s new film Getting It, with a humorous, light and yet deeply touching story of love, companionship and belonging.

-Jaime (Tom Heard), is a seasoned and talented cabaret singer, who lives on his own in a small apartment complex.
-His life, in stasis, as he dwells on the hurt following a recent and difficult split with his partner.
-His own eyes, blind to the fact his selfishness had a clear role to play in the relationships eventual demise.
-Meanwhile, next door, Ben (Donato De Luca), a young aspiring poet whose mother has recently passed away, sits alone in his sadness.
-The death of his mother haunting his daily life, while his brother blames him for her passing.
+Jaime (Tom Heard) is a seasoned and talented cabaret singer, who lives on his own in a small apartment complex, his life on hold as he dwells on a recent and challenging split with his partner.
+But Jaime is also blind to the fact that his selfishness had a clear role to play in the relationship’s eventual demise as he buries his head and attempts to move on.

 Part road movie, and part rom-com, Getting It provides a delightful snapshot of the brief moments where love can find a route through alienation and despair.
-While at the same time focusing on the barriers we all erect to protect our hearts from being hurt.
-Whether in the form of age, sex, experience or a fear of eventually being rejected.
-But, despite the big underlying themes, Getting It remains both, light, fresh and thoroughly engaging.
-Its narrative, wrapped in a poetic reflection of love, with performances that sing with sincerity.
+While at the same time focusing on the barriers we all erect to protect our hearts from being hurt., whether in the form of age, sex, experience or a fear of eventually being rejected.
+But, despite the big underlying themes, Getting It remains both light, fresh and thoroughly engaging, its narrative wrapped in a poetic conversation on love.

-We caught up with writer, director and star Tom Heard to talk all things life, love and LGBTQ representation on-screen.
+We caught up with writer, director and star Tom Heard to talk about all things life, love and LGBTQ+ representation.

 Hi, Neil!
 It’s great to talk with you!
 From fade in to fade out, the initial writing of, Getting It took about 7-8 months.
 There was a lot of fine-tuning afterwards.
 For an indie film at this level, the biggest challenge is raising the money.
 As a first time filmmaker with no work to show, it took a lot of brainstorming until I found a way to get the cameras rolling.